ezulfica/r2-for-clustering/README.md

 As a group project, we studied climatic data from meteo station in Switzerland.
 From tutitiempo and MeteoSuisse we collected 68 observation from 2019.
-We observed the temperature, the number of foggy, rainy, snowy, stormy and other variables.
+We observed the temperature, the number of foggy, rainy, snowy, stormy days and other variables.

 The main goal was to classify every cities and create cluster with k-means and hierarchical clustering algorithms.
-To help us with deciding how many cluster we use *R*<sup>2</sup> criteria which is :
+To help us with deciding how many clusters we use *R*<sup>2</sup> criteria which is :

 <img src="http://latex.codecogs.com/png.latex?\dpi{110}&space;R^2&space;=&space;\frac{BSS}{TSS}" title="http://latex.codecogs.com/png.latex?\dpi{110} R^2 = \frac{BSS}{TSS}" />

-where BSS define the between sum square and TSS the total sum square.
+where BSS defines the between sum square and TSS the total sum square.

 The idea is, if k is the number of cluster, n our observations, if k converges toward n,*R*<sup>2</sup> converges toward 1.

-Then we need to observe which is the most suitable.
+Then we need to observe which is the most suitable while not input too much calculation.
 Meaning if we add one more cluster, how much do we gain ?

 Since hclust function didn’t gave *R*<sup>2</sup>, i just programmed it.